 continuous deployment to

 enable to authorize the GitHub Repository where your code is hosted.
-Enabling continuous deployment will trigger automatic update to your application whenever a new commit is made to your code on GitHub.
-Ensure you supply your details correctly to authorize access to your GitHub.
+However, Enabling continuous deployment will trigger an automatic update to your application whenever a new commit is made to your code on GitHub.
+Moreover, Ensure you supply your details correctly to authorize access to your GitHub.
 See the screenshot below;

 Azure Web Apps can access your repository.